Testicular cancer: Symptoms, diagnosis and treatment

 What is testicular cancer?

-Testicular cancers begin in the testicles themselves.
-Testicular cancer may spread slowly or rapidly through the lymphatic system or blood vessels, depending on its type, but the path is consistent: Once the cancer cells are free to spread to nearby lymph or blood vessels, they could be carried to the lungs, to the liver, to the bones, and possibly to the brain.
+Testicular cancer may spread slowly or rapidly through the lymphatic system or blood vessels, depending on its type, but the path is consistent.
+Once the cancer cells are free to spread to nearby lymph or blood vessels, they could be carried to the lungs, to the liver, to the bones, and possibly to the brain.

 What causes testicular cancer?

-Testicular cancer is more likely to occur in men who also had a condition called an undescended testicle (cryptorchidism.)
+Testicular cancer is more likely to occur in men who also had a condition called an undescended testicle or cryptorchidism.
 The testicles normally develop within the abdominal/pelvic cavity and in most cases they migrate to the groin and scrotum prior to birth.
-With cryptorchidism, an abnormality within the testicle itself keeps the testicle from making its way into the scrotum.
+With cryptorchidism, something prevents the normal descent of the testicle, or testicles, into the scrotum.
 The undescended testicle then remains somewhere along the normal path, within the abdomen or groin.

 Even if an undescended testicle is surgically brought down into the scrotum, it is still at greater risk of developing testicular cancer.
-However, the normal position allows for better and closer examination.
+However, the normal position allows for better and closer monitoring.

 Testicular cancer is more common in those who have close relatives with the condition.